fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 than described in the introduction.

-The root zone is out of scope since the distribution of a new trust anchor takes considerably longer than the RRSIG lifetime.
+The root zone is out of scope since the distribution of a new trust anchor takes considerably longer than the RRSIG lifetime {{RFC7958}}.

 Algorithm Rollovers {{RFC6781}} section 4.1.4 are out of scope as well.
 They are already complicated enough and trying to recover from